How can our body clock influence arthritis symptoms?28 October 2021

 Researchers have discovered:

 - Rheumatoid arthritis supresses daily rhythms in some immune cells.
-Numbers of pro-inflammatory macrophage and neutrophil cells were higher in inflamed joints, but the cells showed disruptions in their clockwork machinery.
+Numbers of pro-inflammatory macrophage and neutrophil cells (immune cells which contribute to inflammation) were higher in inflamed joints, but the cells showed disruptions in their clockwork machinery.

 - Importantly, the research also found that anti-inflammatory immune cells known as ‘regulatory T cells’ show a daily rhythm, with their numbers peaking during the night.
 This could explain the “peaks” of inflammation markers and variation in symptoms throughout the day.
 Furthermore, this could be why some people experience relief from inflammation at night-time.